 Concept testing happens on emulated pages of the App Store and Google Play.
 Basically, you show the product page of a game that you intend to develop to your target audience to see how many of them click the “Get” button.

-The numeric results of such tests, or metrics, provide insights into whether your app has a good chance of success whatsoever.
-Overall, game concept testing is a data-driven approach to launching games and a viable instrument to continuously improve your marketing message.
+The numeric results of such game concept tests, or metrics, provide insights into whether your app has a good chance of success whatsoever.
+Overall, successful game concept test is a data-driven approach to launching games and a viable instrument to continuously improve your marketing message.

 Now let’s dig deeper into…